 1. Get lost in the Stone Forest

-The Stone Forest, Yunnan.
-At this site in southern China there are huge limestone rocks resembling trees, whichever way you look.
-Take some time to get fully immersed amongst the formations.
+At this site in southern China there are huge limestone rocks that resemble trees, whichever way you look.
+Take some time to walk around the trails to get fully immersed amongst the formations.

 2. Hike around Karakol Lake